mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 The overlap of permissions for local, domain, and cloud accounts across a network of systems is of concern because the adversary may be able to pivot across accounts and systems to reach a high level of access (i.e., domain or enterprise administrator) to bypass access controls set within the enterprise.
 (Citation: TechNet Credential Theft)

-# execution
+# Execution

 ### Unsafe ML Model Execution

  An Adversary may utilize unsafe ML Models that when executed have an unintended effect.
 The adversary can use this technique to establish persistent access to systems.
-These models may be introduced via a [compromised ML supply chain](/techniques/T1195/004/).
+These models may be introduced via a [Pre-Trained Model with Backdoor](#Pre-Trained-Model-with-Backdoor).
 An example of this technique is to use pickle embedding to introduce malicious data payloads.

-# persistence
+# Persistence

 ### Unsafe ML Model Execution

  An Adversary may utilize unsafe ML Models that when executed have an unintended effect.
 The adversary can use this technique to establish persistent access to systems.
-These models may be introduced via a [compromised ML supply chain](/techniques/T1195/004/).
+These models may be introduced via a [Pre-trained Model with Backdoor](#Pre-Trained-Model-with-Backdoor).
 An example of this technique is to use pickle embedding to introduce malicious data payloads.

 ### Account Manipulation